amirhoseinh73/Go-diary-api/ReadMe.md

 1. Dockerize Go &check;
 2. Registration with a username and password &check;
 3. Login with a username and password &check;
-4. Create a new diary entry
+4. Create a new diary entry &check;
-5. Retrieve all diary entries
+5. Retrieve all diary entries &check;

 ## Login API